OTD in Occupational Therapy

 Entry-Level OTD

-This includes students with no previous OT degree to practice as licensed occupational therapists.
-Students must complete a baccalaureate degree in any field, including several specific prerequisite courses, prior to beginning the entry-level OTD program.
-Students will complete 116 credit hours over 3.5 years in a full-time on-site cohort model curriculum.
 Students will also be required to pass a national certification exam administered by the National Board of Certification in Occupational Therapy (NBCOT) in order to gain entry into the profession and obtain licensure.
-Students will have the ability to customize their educational plans through unique combinations of elective coursework, fieldwork, and doctoral capstone experiences.
+Students will have the ability to customize their educational plans through unique combinations of fieldwork and doctoral capstone experiences.

 Entry-Level OTD Required Coursework